carlykleinstern/carlykleinstern.github.io/index.md

 ## Thanks for visiting my website

 I'm a 3rd year Physics PhD student at the University of Chicago.
-I work in the Department of Geosciences.
+I work with Prof. Elisabeth Moyer in the Department of Geosciences.

 ### Research